Nick-Bertoldo/ecoshoe-app/README.md

-# Dash Default Template: ecoshoe_app
+# ecoshoe_app

 Created on 2023-04-21 11:42:47.793476

+This is a simple app for eco-design shoes.
+It was implemented as part of a Master's thesis at Politecnico di Milano.

 Welcome to your [Plotly Dash](https://plotly.com/dash/) App!
-This is a template for your ecoshoe_app app.

 See the [Dash Documentation](https://dash.plotly.com/introduction) for more information on how to get your app up and running.